Leaster History, Family Crest & Coats of Arms

 Some of the Leaster family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Leaster family to the New World and Oceana
+Migration of the Leaster family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Leaster surname or a spelling variation of the name include: John Leicester, who settled in Virginia in 1732; Peter Leicester settled in Pennsylvania in 1682; James Lester settled in Virginia in 1637; George Lester settled in Charles Town, South Carolina, in 1767.